mbrecunier/ember-question-answer/README.md

 # Question-Answer Board

-#### An Ember Question and Answer App, 4/1/2016
+#### An Ember Question and Answer App, 4/9/2016

 #### By Michelle Brecunier

 ## Description

 This is an Epicodus Code Review for the Javascript course.
 Users can submit a question and other users can respond to the question with answers.
+This app employs computed properties to determine question popularity and if a user likes it, a helper to display popularity icons, and a service to keep track of a current user's favorite questions.

 ## Prerequisites/Technologies Used